ibm-cloud-architecture/dba-onboarding-automation/README.md

             1. Employee ID (String)
             1. Onboarded (Boolean)
             1. Hire Date (Date Time)
-        1. Navigate to **Data Design, Document** and create a Document sub-class called **Employment Application** with the first three properties created in the step above (First Name, Last Name, Application Date)
+        1. Navigate to **Data Design, Classes, Document** and create a Document sub-class called **Employment Application** with the first three properties created in the step above (First Name, Last Name, Application Date)
-        1. Navigate to **Data Design, Folder** and create a Folder sub-class called **Employee** with the following following properties: First Name, Last Name, Employee ID, Onboarded, Hire Date
+        1. Navigate to **Data Design, Classes, Folder** and create a Folder sub-class called **Employee** with the following following properties: First Name, Last Name, Employee ID, Onboarded, Hire Date
     1. Using GraphiQL, use the FocusCorp-GraphiQL-YYYY_MMDD_NN.txt script to create the Focus Corp folder structure
         1. The repository id is **OS1** in the script.
 If your repository id is different, update the script with your repository id
         1. Copy and paste each section and confirm the script executes successfully on your environment